RAKWireless/LinkitSmart-Alexa-Quick-Start/opwrt-topdir/README.md

 	target/linux/ramips/patches-3.18/400-mt7688-soc-ralink.patch

-You can copy these to linkitSDK, Or modify those files by your self
+You can copy these to linkitSDK, Or modify those files by yourself